 Types of Car Collisions

-Single car accidents are just that, they only involve one vehicle.
+- Single Car Accidents: Single car accidents are just that, they only involve one vehicle.
 These types of accidents include vehicle rollovers, running off the road, and hitting a stationary object.
-Young, inexperienced drivers are much more likely to be involved in a single vehicle accident.
+Young, inexperienced drivers are much more likely to be involved in a single-vehicle accident.
 However, just because they only involve one motorist, doesn’t mean that the motorist is always at fault.
-Poor road design or maintenance and unsafe or poorly designed vehicles, parts or tires can all cause single car accidents.
+Poor road design or maintenance and unsafe or poorly designed vehicles, parts or tires can all cause single-car accidents.

 It’s one of the most common types of car crash; one driver rear-ends another.
 Generally, the driver who got hit will rarely be found at fault in this situation.
 However, there are extenuating circumstances in which fault can be attributed to either driver.